-This website serves to present my introductory pure mathematics textbook, An infinite descent into pure mathematics—more information about this on the home page.
+This website serves to house my introductory pure mathematics textbook, An Infinite Descent into Pure Mathematics—more information about this on the home page.

 The name Infinite Descent is a pun, referring both to a mathematical proof technique and to the way in which studying pure mathematics has the tendency to feel like falling down a rabbit hole.
 (It is perhaps no coincidence that Lewis Carroll was a pure mathematician…)